LettError/ufoProcessor/README.md

 * documentPath: path to the designspace file.
 * outputUFOFormatVersion: integer, 2, 3.
 Format for generated UFOs.
 Note: can be different from source UFO format.
 * roundGeometry: bool, if the geometry needs to be rounded to whole integers.
+This affects glyphs, metrics, kerning, select font info.
-* processRules: bool, execute designspace rules as swaps.
+* processRules: bool, when generating UFOs, execute designspace rules as swaps.
 * logger: optional logger object.